gsmoon97/leetcode-101/README.md

 # LeetCode-101 📚

-A well-organized, self-contained archive of accepted LeetCode solutions, with each problem neatly stored in its own dedicated folder.
+A self-contained archive of accepted LeetCode solutions.

 ```
 <root>/